vivri/Adjective/README.md

     // Our Domain is now ready to be used in ADTs and elsewhere. case class Person (id: DbId.^^, firstName: FirstNameRule.^^, lastName: LastNameRule.^^)

+    // We test membership to an adjective using `?^`.
+It is also the ADT used to store the result.
     // We string together the inputs, to form an easily-accessible data structure:
     // Either (set of failures, tuple of successes in order of evaluation) val validatedInput =